-This command moves a marker vertically to the next higher minimum level for the current frequency.
+Moves a marker vertically to the next higher minimum level for the current frequency.

 The search includes only frames above the current marker position.
 It does not change the horizontal position of the marker.

 CALCulate<n>:MARKer<m>:SGRam:Y:MINimum:BELow CALCulate<n>:MARKer<m>:SPECtrogram:Y:MINimum:BELow